 Solo Circumnavigation Under Sail Without an Engine No Less

-After handing the dock line to an admiring power boater, I was greeted warmly with, "I see your problem, you have a loose nut on the end of your tiller."
+"I see your problem—you’ve got a loose nut on the end of your tiller."

 One of two Coon Island floats, on shore are composting toilets, shelter, fire rings, and a few campsites.